MDR Services

 Software that doesn’t stop hacking from happening, but will mitigate the effects.

-means that a single instance of the software and its supporting infrastructure serves multiple customers.
+Means that a single instance of the software and its supporting infrastructure serves multiple customers.
 Each customer shares the software application and also shares a single database.
 Each tenant's data is isolated and remains invisible to other tenants.

 N